Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

 \subsection{Brief Summary}

-In conclusion, insufficient constraining of the target words' cross-entropy loss in NRG is the primary reason that hinders seq2seq models from exploring presumable parameters.
-Meanwhile, the model is likely to promote responses with more frequent words, moreover, will prefer sentences with high transition probability of words, according to the distribution of the training set data.
-The downside is that current seq2seq models in NRG favor generating universal replies, according to their essential traits mentioned in Section~\ref{sec:intro}.
+In conclusion, the insufficient constraint of the target words' cross-entropy loss in NRG is the primary reason that hinders Seq2Seq models from exploring presumable parameters.
+This situation is mainly caused by the particular distribution of the NRG corpus since there exist many universal replies composed of high-frequent words in the corpus.
+Consequently, the model tends to promote such universal replies, regardless of the given query.